loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Language ABI.typ

 #import "../Prelude.typ": *

 == Language ABI <languageAbiChapter>
-As with any language, one should define an Application Binary Interface (ABI).
+As with any language, one should define an application binary Interface (ABI).
 #ln defines it's own datatype allocation strategy and calling convention.
 As said before in @CompilingCompilationTarget, #ln only uses one stack frame during normal execution which is used for variable storage and register spilling.